GEOSwift/GEOSwiftMapKit/README.md

 ### Playground

 Explore more, interactively, in the playground.
-Open the project in Xcode, select the `GEOSwiftMapKit-iOS` scheme and open the playground file.
+Open Package.swift in Xcode, and open the playground file from the file navigator.

 ![Playground](/README-images/playground.png)